How it all Began

 The Spirit of Oak Hill

 And while much has changed since 1878—from new buildings, modern technology, and the contemporary learning methods that inform our daily operations—at its core, the spirit of Oak Hill Academy remains intact.
-Administration, faculty, and staff members will forever partner together on our life-affecting mission on “The Hill,” where young minds come to grow.
+Administration, faculty, and staff members will forever partner together on our life-affecting mission on “The Hill,” where your potential becomes possible.